willbush/blog/content/blog/impermanence.md

 Once booted into the ISO the first thing I do is right click on the desktop and `Configure Display Settings` to change to a higher resolution.

-Also consider, View **⇒** Scale Display Always, from the virt-manager window running the VM.

 # Partitioning

 For me `lsblk` shows a disk named `vda`.
 Below replace `vda` with your disk.